NeilyWitches/Madame-Solveur/README.md

 ![lvl_1_instructions_1](https://user-images.githubusercontent.com/59269773/145656572-727e35a8-7165-4b29-b672-d307e8fbbc2e.gif)

-- Leveraged OOP to create ball objects atrributing mass to their image elements.
+- Leveraged OOP to create ball objects attributing mass to their image elements.
 - Built animations and algorithm to add up the masses and simulate the behavior of a scale.

 ```javascript